awsdocs/amazon-glacier-developer-guide/doc_source/api-vault-delete.md

 This operation is idempotent\.

 **Note**
 When you delete a vault, the vault access policy attached to the vault is also deleted\.
-For more information about vault access policies, see [Amazon S3 Glacier Access Control with Vault Access Policies](vault-access-policy.md)\.
+For more information about vault access policies, see [Vault Access Policies](vault-access-policy.md)\.

 ## Requests<a name="api-vault-delete-requests"></a>